devnoot/idgames/README.md

 ### Importing the library

 ```
-import { IdGamesArchiveAPI } from 'idgames-public-api'
+import { IdGamesArchiveAPI } from 'idgames-archive-api'
 ```

 ### Methods